hiveot/hub/bindings/hiveoview/hiveoview-README.md

 This viewer is in early development.
 The information below is subject to change.

-### Phase 1: SSR infrastructure and session management
+### Phase 1: SSR infrastructure and session management [done]

 1. Setup a server with HTML template renderer [done]
 2. Define Html templates for base layout, dashboard, about, and login pages [done]
 3. Support SSE connections for dynamic updates [done]
-4. Session management for MQTT hub connections and sse support to push events [done]
+4. Session management for hub connections support for push events [done]
-5. MQTT Authentication in client session [done]
-6. NATS Authentication in client session (todo: session auth without keys)
 7. Push connection status update.
 Present status view. [done]

 ### Phase 2: Directory view